 - If they’ve invested in the company, they should already be motivated to be active without any additional incentive.

 - If they’re proposing real value, have that % vest over time or based on milestones if the commitment is significantly tangible.
-This should be set up as a separate agreement to respect your core round, and then on this additional work.

 Asking for unrealistic dilution